xraypy/xraylarch/README.rst

 be used by the popular `Demeter`_ XAFS application suite.

-Larch is distribute under an open-source license that is nearly identical to the BSD license.
+Larch is distributed under an open-source license that is nearly identical to the BSD license.
 It is under active and open development centered at the GeoScoilEnviroCARS sector of Center for Advanced Radiation Sources at the University of Chicago has been supported by the US National Science Foundation - Earth Sciences (EAR-1128799), and Department of Energy GeoSciences (DE-FG02-94ER14466).
 In addition, funding specifically for Larch was granted by the National Science Foundation - Advanced CyberInfrastructure (ACI-1450468).

 The best citable reference for Larch is M. Newville, *Larch: An Analysis Package For XAFS And Related Spectroscopies*.
 Journal of Physics: